 On new developments we work with the developer and housing associations (our preferred partners),who have demonstrated they are committed to providing a high level of service to their customers locally, and we have produced an informal guide which sets out the Councils objectives for new build affordable housing and reflects the aims of our Housing Strategy 2015-2020

-The Homes and Communities Agency has more information on the Affordable Homes Programme.
+The Homes England has more information on the Affordable Homes Programme.

 The Housing Service is working closely with our Planning Section on the Local Development Framework and Core Strategy for Hart to ensure the affordable housing needed is delivered as part of the plans for the future of Hart.